 I am the author of two books, A Philosophy of Comedy on Stage and Screen and Rethinking Practice as Research and the Cognitive Turn, published by Bloomsbury and Palgrave Macmillan respectively.
 I was the co-editor, with Rich Allen, of a special issue of Performance Research ‘On Anthropomorphism‘, and I was the one of the editors of Puppet Notebook for two years.

-Regarding my practice, I am the Artistic Director of Square Moon Theatre and a freelance theatre practitioner.
-I have worked with the Dummy Company on several productions including a residency at Cambridge University and with the Rare Theatricall on the final production of their Leverhulme Fellowship at the Royal Academy of Music.
+As a theatre practitioner, I have worked with the Dummy Company on several productions including a residency at Cambridge University and with the Rare Theatricall on the final production of their Leverhulme Fellowship at the Royal Academy of Music.
 As a producer I specialise in site-specific work, with my credits including Flatpack, an opera in Ikea.